MichaelCurrin/dev-resources/resources/web/lighthouse.md

 description: Site performance scoring tool by Google
 ---

-Understand the performance and SEO strengths and weakness of a page by using a free tool.
+Understand the performance and SEO strengths and weakness of a page by using a free tool, which can be run in a few ways.

+You end up with some summary scores, some recommendations on things to improve, and a detailed page which you can download or store on S3, etc.

 ## About